Random Acts of Kindness Lessons, Lists, and More

 Putting off things is very easy to do (Our Communications Director, Kelsey, is currently putting off doing her laundry, for example).
 And that even applies to things that make you feel great, like doing a random act of kindness.

 For me, one of the most important parts of teaching kindness is the removal of the victim mentality and replacing it with the hero within.
 Think of how often our kids are hearing about how the world has gone down the tubes.
 How people these days are selfish and cruel.
 How neighbors don’t care about each other anymore.
 The list goes on and on.
+Our children deserve better than that.

-With a simple act of kindness such as delivering a plate of cookies to your neighbors (even if you have never stopped to speak to them before) you can change the idea that our children can’t have great neighbors.
+With a simple act of kindness such as delivering a plate of cookies to your neighbors (even if you have never stopped to speak to them before), you can change the idea that our children can’t have great neighbors.
 They can form a relationship and often discover that they do have awesome neighbors who now know their name and care about them.
 It is often that simple.
 Encouraging relationships with your neighbors also offers children something else they really need; a sense of community.

 We can allow our children to believe they live in a world where neighbors don’t care about each other in effect becoming the victim of their circumstance.
 Or, with our help, they can reach out with kindness by being the world-changing hero and in effect overcome this and many other false perceptions about the world we are living in.
 In the end, peace and new friends await.
 Often just one kind word away.
+Check out this list of some small but large random acts of kindness.

 Let’s see what we can do to improve our little corner of the world this week!